-The Christian poet Joseph Scriven, who composed those words, certainly knew what is involved in the Lord Jesus being our great high priest in heaven.
+The Christian poet JM Scriven (1819-1886), who composed those words, certainly knew what is involved in the Lord Jesus being our great high priest in heaven.

 The Lord has lived here on earth.
 He knows what it feels like in all the circumstances of life.
 He can provide whatever kind of sympathy is appropriate in any particular situation.
 To avail ourselves of the love, care and solace He has for us, we must come to Him.
 Come in devotion!
 Come in submission!
 Come in love!
 Come in faith!
 He will provide whatever we need.
 How many times we need to truly thank Him for bringing us through difficult, weary days.
-We learn things about Him and about ourselves, in that way, that we would not learn in any other way.
+We learn things about Him and about ourselves, in that way, that we would not, and could not, learn in any other way.

 Even then, it is not an end in itself.
 There is another aspect of the Lord's priestly grace that we need to learn if we are to enjoy our Christianity to the full.
 Let us think back to the feet washing incident in John 13.
 In John 13:8, the Lord Jesus said to Peter, "If I wash thee not, thou hast no part with Me."
-What did He mean?
-"Part with Me?"
+What did He mean, "Part with Me"?
 The answer is clear.
 The Lord graciously helps us and cares for us, in our things, so that, relieved of all distress, we are free to enter with Him into His things, heavenly things, spiritual things, eternal things.

 The Epistle to the Hebrews, above all books in the Bible, describes and amplifies what this involves.
-From the end of Hebrews 2 and the beginning of Hebrews 3, up to the end of Hebrews 7, we are taught in detail about how the Lord's priestly grace is available to us at any time, at any place, in any situation.
+From Hebrews 2:10-7:28, we are taught in detail about how the Lord's priestly grace is available to us at any time, at any place, in any situation.

-From Hebrews 8 onwards to almost the end of Hebrews 10, we learn that He relieves us of all the pain and distress on our side, so that He can conduct us into the very presence of God, a praising and worshipping people.
+From Hebrews 8:1-10:25, we learn that He relieves us of all the pain and distress on our side, so that He can conduct us into the very presence of God, a praising and worshipping people.
 In the language of John 13, He relieves us of things connected with our side with a view to introducing us into His side of things.
 What a wonderful Saviour He is!

-In Hebrews 8:2, He is called the "Minister of the sanctuary".
+In Hebrews 8:2, He is called "the Minister of the sanctuary."
 That is, He is like the composer of a major symphony who steps onto the podium and conducts a huge orchestra, blending together the contributions of all the varied instruments, large and small, in one grand, majestic harmony.